-For this week's assignment, I developed an IoT communication system connecting a XIAO ESP32-C6 with an HTML interface through the MQTT protocol.
+For this week's assignment, I developed an IoT communication system that connects a XIAO ESP32-C6 (using the same design as week 8, only replacing the RP2350 with the ESP32-C6; my friend Oscar lent me the other board) to an HTML interface via the MQTT protocol.
 I implemented a publish-subscribe architecture that allows for real-time data exchange.

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for machine-to-machine (M2M) communication.
 It works under a Publish/Subscribe model:.